 What is eligible for funding?

 Nordic and Baltic residency centres can apply for funding to invite artists from other Nordic and Baltic countries.
 The purpose of the programme is to promote mobility between the Nordic and Baltic countries.

 Funding for artist residencies is available for all areas of art and culture.
-During their residential stays, the artists must have the opportunity to focus on their work without distraction, meet other artists, and establish contacts with local practitioners of art and culture.
+During their residency, the artists must have the opportunity to focus on their work without distraction, meet other artists, and establish contacts with local practitioners of art and culture.